 First of all, everything should look healthy.
 White larvae, no sunken caps or smelly dead larvae.
 American Foul Brood gives off a “dead animal” smell while European Foul Brood smells sour.

 Don’t panic over a small number of dead larvae if most of it looks good.
-Some conditions can cause some dead but the colony recovers with time.
-These situations should be monitored.
+Some conditions can cause the death of a small amount of brood but the colony recovers with time.

 Drone cells protrude from the comb like a bullet shape.
 They are usually located on the edges of the brood nest area.

 If you have all drone brood, laid together in a tight pattern – you may have a drone laying queen.
-It is time to take action to help that colony by combining them with another colony or giving them a new queen.
+Perhaps she has run out of stored semen and can no longer fertilizer eggs?

 Normally, the queen lays one egg per cell.
 Seeing multiple eggs per cell can signal a problem with laying workers.
 The beekeeper must intervene to help this colony.